 Today, even E-commerce is growing with the same model and the decision making is decentralized.
 Most E-commerce companies are decentralized and leave it to category and product managers to take decisions.
 Thus, instead of a few bosses making decisions, there are individual teams which take decisions for products.

 AIESEC which is a non profit organization that provides students with leadership and development opportunities across the world is another classic example.
 It has different ‘chapters’ that operate across the world.
-Though they have the same focus and goal, each chapter is responsible for its own function and decision making.
+Though they have the same focus and goal, each chapter is responsible for its own function and decision making for decentralized organization.

-In this way, a decentralized organization can be quiet effective at time, especially when the scale of operations of an organization is very large.
+In this way, a decentralizing an organization can be quiet effective at time, especially when the scale of operations of an organization is very large.